Biden walks storm-ravaged Louisiana: ‘I know you’re hurting’

 Trips to natural disaster scenes have long been a feature of U.S. presidencies, moments to demonstrate compassion and show the public leadership during a crisis.
 They are also opportunities to hit pause, however temporarily, from the political sniping that often dominates Washington.

-In shirtsleeves and boots, Biden was welcomed at the airport by Louisiana Gov. John Bel Edwards, a Democrat.
-Several Republicans, including Sen. Bill Cassidy and Rep. Steve Scalise, the House Republican whip, were also on hand.
+In shirtsleeves and boots, Biden was welcomed at the airport by Edwards, a Democrat.
+Several Republicans, including Sen. Bill Cassidy and Rep. Scalise, were also on hand.

-Edwards said Biden has “been a tremendous partner,” adding that he intended to keep asking for help until the president says no.
+Edwards said Biden has “been a tremendous partner,” adding that he intended to keep asking for help until the president said no.

 The president has pointed to that destruction to call for greater public resolve to confront climate change.
 His $1 trillion infrastructure legislation intends to ensure that vital networks connecting cities and states and the country as a whole can withstand the flooding, whirlwinds and damage caused by increasingly dangerous weather.